 - Contact between ourselves and your child’s new school

-- Sharing information with the SENCo and pastoral teams within your child’s new school
+- Sharing information with the SENDCo and pastoral teams within your child’s new school

 - Arranging staff from your child’s new school to visit pupils in our school to ensure positive relationships

-- Invite the SENCo from your child’s secondary school to attend review meetings where appropriate
+- Invite the SENDCo from your child’s secondary school to attend review meetings where appropriate

 - A Transition Passport will be completed to allow your child to become familiar with their new school